ltruchot/es3-to-esnext-cheatsheet/README.md

 - `arr.reduce((a,b) => a + b, 0));` to aggregate all values

-* immutables methodes don't modify the original array: they just return a new one, and you can chain them
+* immutables methodes don't modify the original array: they just return a new one, so you can chain them

 ### Types